Setting and Notation

 6. Well-typedness

-The QVR type system is given by judgements of the form
+The QVR type system is given by judgments of the form

 \[ \Gamma \vdash \phi : \tau, \]